-There is a relatively new phenomenon among coffee enthusiasts that is not only a great Barista training tool, but is also beautiful.
+There is a relatively new phenomenon among coffee enthusiasts that is not only a great Barista training tool but is also beautiful.
 It is commonly referred to as a Bottomless Portafilter.
-Usually a bottomless portafilter is “chopped”, or cut off, so that the entire bottom is visible and nakedly exposed for the peeping toms in all of us.
-This also allows the Barista in training to see the bottom of the portafilter basket, since this is where the the coffee will start it’s journey into the little espresso cup.
+Usually, a bottomless portafilter is “chopped”, or cut off, so that the entire bottom is visible and nakedly exposed for the peeping toms in all of us.
+This also allows the Barista in training to see the bottom of the portafilter basket, since this is where the coffee will start its journey into the little espresso cup.
 It will allow said Barista to see some other cool (and often beautiful) stuff whilst pulling a shot; more on that later.

 Bottomless Portafilter & Standard Portafilter

-The Naked Portafilter as it is also known, is a novel concept at first glance.
+The Naked Portafilter is a novel concept at first glance.
 But how can it help the aspiring barista?
-Well the holy grail of all baristas is of course an espresso shot that not only looks good, but tastes good too.
+Well, the holy grail of all baristas is, of course, an espresso shot that not only looks good but tastes good too.
 The perfect extraction is a black-magic melange of the perfect grind, dose, and tamp.
 Let’s not even talk about the roasted beans, water temperature, machine pressure, or water pH.
 We will save your brain cells for another article – GEEK ALERT!

 Espresso with Side Channeling